IMWT-projects/NewYorker/README.md

 # hands_on
 New Yorker exercise

-See the web page at the following link: https://imwt-projects.github.io/NewYorker/
+See pages at the following link: https://imwt-projects.github.io/NewYorker/